mikeygough/my-ACS-2330-Responsive-Web-Design/class-1.md

 - Wire frames include all elements from the outline
 - Includes all elements in both desktop and mobile
 - All elements are clealy labeled
+Stretch goal:
+- Identify areas where you can use the repsonsive design ideas in your wire frames.
+This might things like:
+  - fluid layout
+  - flexible images
+  - scaling typography

 | Category | Does not meet expectations | Meets Expectations | Exceeds expectations |
 |:--------:|:--------------------------:|:------------------:|:--------------------:|